intel/sgx-ra-sample/README.md

 ## <a name="intro"></a>Introduction

-This code sample demonstrates the procedures that must be followed when performing Remote Attestation for an Intel SGX enclave.
+This code sample demonstrates the procedures that must be followed when performing Remote Attestation for an Intel SGX enclave when using EPID attestations.
 The code sample includes both a sample ISV (independent software vendor) client (and its enclave) and ISV remote attestation server.
-This code sample has been tested on the following platforms:
+It has been tested on the following platforms:

 **Linux**
- * Ubuntu* 16.04
  * Ubuntu 18.04
  * Centos* 7.4